-[Interview] Ukraine spy chief: sanctions hurting Putin's budget
+[Interview] Ukraine spy chief: sanctions hurting Putin's war chest

 "This is one of our tasks - we try to trace subversive Russian activity in Ukraine and in Europe," he said.

-"I'm trying to be helpful, because European unity is in our interest - if the EU loses, we also lose," he added.
+"I'm trying to be helpful, because European unity is in our interest - if the EU loses, we lose," he added.

 Russian money was also being spent on feeding and arming the 32,000 fighters that Ukraine says Russia has in the so-called Donetsk People's Republic (DPR) and Luhansk People's Republic (LPR) in Russia-occupied east-Ukraine.